 Visit Makalia Falls.

 Other than Wildlife, the Park has more to see and one of the must-sees is the Makalia falls.
 It is best to see this beautiful natural scenery during the rainy season when the water is in full flow.

 The cascade makes for a spectacular sight.
 Adding to the scenic setting, the fall invites a number of Wildlife species.
 During the dry season, this fall is empty and it isn’t worth a visit.

 A trip to Lake Nakuru National Park isn’t it without visiting the Baboon cliff, the best vantage point in the area.
 In addition to the incredible views of the Park, this spectacular spot is home to baboons, one of the favorites for primate lovers.

-Some baboons are used to visitors, but the larger males tend to be aggressive, so it is advised to take care while in their presence.
+Some baboons are friendly to visitors, but the larger males tend to be aggressive.
+You should therefore take care while in their presence.

 When you talk about Lake Nakuru, the first thing to come into the travelers’ mind are the flamingos.
 This park is a great place to admire the fabulous water birds and other species.